muleina/LA3D/README.md

 ## Highlights (live dashboard demo at [PACA AI4citizens](https://ai4citizens.uia.no/app_dashboard))

-- Recent advancements in AI hold considerable promise for enhancing computer vision (CV) applications using surveillance cameras.
+- AI holds considerable promise for enhancing computer vision (CV) applications using surveillance cameras.
 - Concerns about privacy and model bias have made it challenging to utilize CV in public.
-- Existing AN approaches that employ deep learning models are computationally demanding for real-time edge deployment.
+- Deep learning AN models are computationally demanding for real-time edge deployment.
 - In this study, we revisit conventional AN solutions for privacy protection and real-time VAD.
-- We propose a novel LA3D that employs dynamic AN adjustment to enhance privacy-aware VAD.
+- We propose a novel LA3D that employs dynamic AN to enhance privacy-aware VAD.
-- We have evaluated the approaches on publicly available privacy-attribute and large-scale VAD data sets.
-- The LA3D enables substantial improvement in the privacy AN without significantly degrading VAD efficacy.
+- The LA3D enables substantial improvement in the privacy AN without significantly degrading VAD efficacy, evaluated on publicly available privacy and large-scale VAD data sets.

 https://github.com/user-attachments/assets/682c9bc3-8030-407e-88ff-639c31602160